wistia/wistia-open-docs/_posts/marketo.md

 With the Wistia-Marketo integration you can:

 - Generate new leads with [Turnstile]({{ '/turnstile' | post_url }})
 - Score leads based on video interaction
 - Pipe leads into Smart Lists based on viewing data
 - Send emails with integrated video links
 - Be a video marketing superstar

-Wistia supplies you with lots of video viewing data, but there's so much potential!
-With the Wistia-Marketo Integration you can put the rubber to the road, and use Wistia's stats to better inform your email marketing campaigns.
-Let's go!

 ## Get Set Up

 To set up _most_ of the Wistia-Marketo integration, you only need to do, well... pretty much nothing at all.
-If you're on the Wistia Enterprise plan and have a video embedded on your website with [Marketo's Munchkin tracking script enabled](http://developers.marketo.com/documentation/websites/lead-tracking-munchkin-js/), then data is already flowing from Wistia into your Marketo account.
+If you're on the Wistia Enterprise plan and have a video embedded on your website with [Marketo's Munchkin tracking script](http://developers.marketo.com/documentation/websites/lead-tracking-munchkin-js/) enabled, then data about how people are watching your videos is already flowing from Wistia into your Marketo account.
 Go look!
-Or, get on [the Enterprise plan](http://wistia.com/pricing) (if you're feeling enterprisey today 🚀).
+Or, get on [the Enterprise plan](http://wistia.com/pricing) if you're feeling enterprisey today. <a href="//fast.wistia.net/embed/iframe/3ipzw811en?popover=true" class="wistia-popover[height=480,playerColor=7b796a,width=640]">🚀</a>

-If you also want to use Turnstile with Marketo though (which we'd definitely _not_ recommend if you _don't_ want more leads), just follow these quick steps:
+Now, if you want to use Turnstile with Marketo (which we'd definitely _not_ recommend if you _don't_ want more leads), just follow these quick steps:

 1. In your Wistia account, open the Account menu and click on Settings.
 2. Switch to the Email Integrations tab.